 Membership & Engagment Committee

-The Membership Committee addresses issues such as recruitment, assessment of applications, dues increases, member retention activities, volunteer recognition, and from time to time to recommend Honorary Life Membership designation and serve as an advisory for the Mallory Gilbert Leadership Award.
+The Membership and Engagement Committee addresses issues such as recruitment, assessment of applications, dues increases, member retention activities, volunteer recognition, and from time to time to recommend Honorary Life Membership designation and serve as an advisory for the Mallory Gilbert Leadership Award.

-Learning/ Networking Committee
+Learning & Networking Committee

-The Learning / Networking Committee identifies and monitors the professional development needs of the membership and advises staff on the planning and execution of professional development programs and resources with a focus on research, policy development and evaluation.
+The Learning and Networking Committee identifies and monitors the professional development needs of the membership and advises staff on the planning and execution of professional development programs and resources with a focus on research, policy development and evaluation.